fiveorbs/wire/docs/index.md

 --8<-- "resolver-callable-function.php:14:22"
 ```

-More information on callable and constructor argument resolvers and fully
+More information on callable and constructor argument resolvers together with
-functioning examples can be found here: [Argument resolvers](resolvers.md)
+fully functioning examples can be found here: [Argument
+resolvers](resolvers.md)

 ## Other features